matthewcrews/MyNotes/BlockingStarvingAlgorithm.md

 2. When a Tank is full and has no Output links, it will signal the Input nodes
 3. When a Tank is empty and has no Input links, it will signal the Output nodes
 4. When a Conveyor is at its maximum velocity, it will signal the Output nodes
+5. When a Merge is set to priority order, it will send a signal to each Input whose flow rate is either at its Max Flow Allowed setting or at a 0.
+6. When a Split is set to priority order, it will send a signal to each Output whose flow rate is either at its Max Flow Allowed setting or at a 0.

 ## Processing Signals